beldar/boris-bikes/README.md

 This is a Web Component that uses [Polymer](http://www.polymer-project.org/) to create it and to provide a fallback in case the browser doesn't suppoer web components.

-It provides a compnent that fetches the Tube Status updates with everything necessary encapsulated on one place.
+It provides a component that fetches the Boris Bike data (free bikes, free docks, etc) and provides and interface for it.

 You can find a working demo here: http://beldar.github.io/boris-bikes/